$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime: The holographic dictionary

 By performing a functional integration of the variations, we obtain the explicit form of the canonical boundary charges:

-Having established both the infinitesimal gauge transformations and the associated canonical boundary charges, we now derive the asymptotic symmetry algebra using the standard procedure outlined in~\cite{Blagojevic:2002du}.
+Having established both the infinitesimal gauge transformations and the associated canonical boundary charges, we now derive the ASA using the standard procedure outlined in~\cite{Blagojevic:2002du}.
 The algebraic structure is encoded in the following relation:

 for any generic phase space functional $\digamma$.
-The asymptotic symmetry algebra is thus generated by the boundary charges $\mathcal{L}^i$ and $\mathcal{X}^i$.
+The ASA is thus generated by the boundary charges $\mathcal{L}^i$ and $\mathcal{X}^i$.
 Ultimately, the corresponding operator product algebra takes the form:

 where $\tau_{12} = \tau_1 - \tau_2$.
-The coefficients $\eta^{ij} = \mathfrak{tr}(\Lt_i \Lt_j)$ define the components of the invariant bilinear form in the fundamental representation of the $sl(2,\mathbb{R})$ Lie algebra.
+The coefficients $\eta^{ij} = \mathfrak{tr}(\Lt_i \Lt_j)$ define the components of the invariant bilinear form in the fundamental representation of the $\mathfrak{sl}(2,\mathbb{R})$ Lie algebra.
 An alternative and more compact representation of the operator product algebra can be written using index-free notation as follows: